 Water

-Having access to the generator, allows me to run a well pump and gain access to water.
+Having access to such a large generator, allows me to run a well pump and gain access to water.
 Having a small water container on hand, allows me to continue to enjoy the essence of all life, and flush the toilets.0

 Lighting